Kids, Sports, and Concussion - A Guide for Coaches and Parents

-After finishing the book, I was so impressed that I immediately e-mailed Dr. Meehan, who heads up the Sports Concussion Clinic at Children's Hospital Boston, drove into Boston to meet him in person, and ended up inviting him to join MomsTeam's Team of Experts as our new concussion expert!
-(Here's a picture of me with Dr. Meehan and Boston Mayor, Thomas Menino, at a recent ReadBoston event).
+After finishing the book, I was so impressed that I immediately e-mailed Dr. Meehan, who at that point headed up the Sports Concussion Clinic at Children's Hospital Boston and, drove into Boston to meet him in person, and ended up inviting him to join MomsTeam's Team of Experts as our new concussion expert!
+(Here's a picture of me with Dr. Meehan and the late Boston Mayor, Thomas Menino, at a ReadBoston event).*

 Kids, Sports and Concussion sets the gold standard for books on sports-related concussions.
 It covers everything a sports parent and coach needs to know about concussions - and more.